exercism/problem-specifications/CONTRIBUTING.md

 then please increment the version in both the test suite and the reference solution.

+Please review the details in [README.md](https://github.com/exercism/problem-specifications#test-data-versioning) and bump the version number accordingly.

 ### Anatomy of an Exercise

 TODO: expand on notes below.